danflanagan8/crossword/README.txt

 active square.
 This allows you to put multiple letters in the same square, which is called a "rebus" puzzle.
 Hit Enter/Return to move to the next square.

+=Accessibility: Puzzle For Screenreaders=
+If you select the "Crossword Puzzle (screenreader)" formatter, the puzzle will be displayed in a way that is optimized for use with a screenreader.
+Text is input into a text field with each clue.
+Hitting return submits what the user has typed to the grid.
+Like with the other formatters, uppercase letters are grouped into a single (rebus) square.
+The grid is displayed, but it is not interactive.
+There are no special keyboard controls.

 =The Crossword Field Type=
 This module provides a Crossword field type which is an extension of the core File field type.
 The main difference is that files uploaded to a